RebelTechnology/OpenWareLab/CPlusPlus/README.md

 ## Library Support
+The OWL Patch API includes many efficient and easy to use implementations of common DSP classes.
-All functions defined in the standard math.h library are available, but processing-intensive functions should be avoided if possible, or their use should be minimised.
-The ARM CMSIS-DSP libraries are also available to use, with very useful functionality including FFT, FIR and convolution.
-Some standard math.h functions have been replaced with ARM optimised code:
+Additionally, all functions defined in the standard math.h library are available.
+Some standard math.h functions have been replaced with ARM optimised code, such as `sin()`, `cos()`, exponential and logarithmic functions.

-* sin() / sinf()
-* cos() / cosf()
-* exp() / expf()
-* pow() / powf()

 OWL Patches are compiled with single precision floats, not doubles.
 Use of doubles should be avoided.

 ## Language Standard
 OWL Patches are written in standard C++, compiled using the Gnu ARM gcc cross-compiler, which supports many C++0x and C++11 language features.
 If you want your patches to compile for other platforms, you may need to be more conservative with newer language features.
 In particular, Visual Studio C++ doesn't support some C99 features such as variable length arrays.
+To make efficient code with minimal overheads, certain things should be avoided.
+In particular exceptions, and libraries that use them such as the Standard Template Library (std::vector, std::string et c).

 ## Naming Convention
 Classes should be named in UpperCamelCase; methods, functions and variables in lowerCamelCase.

-Patches should be named after their function, e.g. FuzzPatch, and be located in a .hpp file called e.g. FuzzPatch.hpp.
+Patches should be named after their function, e.g. `FuzzPatch`, and be located in a .hpp file called e.g. `FuzzPatch.hpp`.
 It is fine to use several files and `#include` the headers, both with C and C++ implementations.
 All `.c` and `.cpp` files in the patch directory will be compiled as separate compilation units and linked in.

 ## Patch Lifecycle

 When the patch constructor is called, the blocksize, sample rate and number of channels will always be known.
 All memory allocation and setup should be done in the constructor, not on the first call to `processAudio()`.

 ## Inputs and Outputs
 ### Parameters

 In the patch constructor, the patch should register the name and assignment of the parameters that it uses.
+Output parameters (e.g CV outputs) should be suffixed with a `>` character.

 ```
     registerParameter(PARAMETER_A, "Gain");
+    registerParameter(PARAMETER_G, "LFO>");
 ```

 In the patch, a float value in the range 0.0 (inclusive) to 1.0 (exclusive) represents the parameter setting, and can be retrieved like so:

 ```